yihui/yihui.org/content/en/2023-10-12-section-tabsets.md

-        One downside of using section headings to create a tabset is that the headings may be included in the table of contents of a page, which is why I do not recommend this method, unless you must specify an active tab manually.
+        One downside of using section headings to create a tabset is that the headings may be included in the table of contents of a page, which is why I do not recommend this method.

 3. If you use sections to create a tabset, there are two ways to end the tabset (if you create a tabset with a bullet list, you do not need a special way to